-As an example, they wrote that the

-Duval, Indian River and Palm Beach school districts have reduced or elimischool districts have reduced or eliminated LGBTQ-student support guides and anti-bullying guidance.
+As an example, they wrote that the Duval, Indian River and Palm Beach school districts have reduced or elimi-

 "In (the Palm Beach County district), professional development workshops on LGBTQ+ Issues were suspended and, in many districts, books with LGBTQ+ characters for students in K-12 have been removed or are being reviewed under HB L55T," the motion said.
-"Teachers have been encurraged to avoid anything." have been encouraged to avoid anything that might generate discussion about LGBTQ+ people and have been chilled from supporting LGBTQ+ students and student groups.
-And, organizations that have traditionally provided LGBTQ+ training and other services to schools are being blocked from completing their work." have been encouraged to avoid anything board members and donors on March 29 during an open house event at
+"Teachers have been encuraged to avoid anything." have been encouraged to avoid anything that might generate discussion about LGBTQ+ people and have been chilled from supporting LGBTQ+ students and student groups.
+And, organizations that have traditionally provided LGBTQ+ training and other services to schools are being blocked from completing their work." have been encouraged to avoid anything building possible," according to an Aug.